DCAN-Labs/cdni-brain/docs/wrappers.md

 **Steps to modify and run pipeline wrappers (using abcd-hcp-pipeline as an example)**

-1. Copy the entire folder contents of `slurm_abcd-hcp-pipeline_scripts_with_s3_routines_with_ses` to your project folder to make changes to these scripts in your own directory
+1. Copy the entire folder contents of `abcd-hcp-pipeline_scripts_with_s3_routines_with_ses` to your project folder to make changes to these scripts in your own directory

 2. Modify sync and copy paths within `template.abcd-hcp-pipeline_full_run`.
+Be sure that the sync path is set up to have the correct structure for where you are pulling data from, some scripts assume a structure of `s3://bucket/niftis/sub-`.
 This script includes the actual command to run the pipeline using specified data_dir and subject ID.

+3. Modify `make_run_files.sh` to specify the `data_bucket` and `data_dir` (normally a tmp path) and once again check that the structure of the bucket is as expected, for example the abcd wrapper assumes the s3 bucket has a structure of `s3://bucket/sorted/sub-`.

 3. Generate run files by executing `make_run_files.sh`.
 This script uses a series of `awk` commands to pull out subject and session ids from input data within your data bucket and creates a run file for each subject under `run_files.abcd-hcp-pipeline_full`.
-First review the `make_run_files.sh` script to check that the data directory paths look correct and then execute via `./make_run_files.sh`.
+Execute via `./make_run_files.sh`.
 Note that you may need to grab a node first to run this script if you have a large number of subjects.

     * Before moving on to the submission step, if you are transferring the data via globus, make sure to properly set up the endpoints.
 See [the section on globus transfers](uploads.md#Globus) for more information.